 You can request a 30-day extension to furnish Form 1099 to your recipients by sending a letter to the IRS.
 Be sure to mail your request by the due date of the form.
 For more information see the section, Extension of time to furnish statements to recipients, in part M of the General Instructions for Certain Information Returns.
 In addition, you can also request an automatic 30-day filing extension with the IRS by completing Form 8809.
 There is no automatic extension available for Form 1099-NEC.

 As soon as you know that a 30-day extension of time to file is needed, file From 8809.

 Follow the instructions on Form 8809 and mail it to the address listed in the instructions on the form.
 See the instructions for Form 8809 for more information.

 You can submit the extension request online through the FIRE System.
 You are encouraged to submit requests using the online fillable form.
 See Pub.
 1220, Part B, for more information on filing online or electronically.

 Where to file

-Finally, note that the information above only relates to filing with the IRS.
+Note that the information above only relates to filing with the IRS.
 You may also need to file an information return with your state government.
 The state filing requirements may be satisfied with the Combined Federal/State Filing Program.
-Through this program the IRS will forward information returns like the 1099-MISC to participating states.
+Through this program, the IRS will forward information returns like the 1099-MISC to participating states.
 You must file electronically to participate in this program.
 See Part A. Sec.
 11 of IRS Publication 1220 for a list of participating states.
 Contact your state for requirements if they are not a participating state.